issavejdani/idram-money-transfer/README.md

 #### From other bank card

-To trasnfer using other bank card you need to add the source card data including the following:
+To transfer using other bank cards, you need to add the source card data, including the following:
 - Card number
 - Expiration date
 - CVV
 - Card holder name

-And destincation card data:
+And destination card data:
 - Incoming card number
 - Amount
 - Purpose